Q: I looked at the Spectral docs and…

 Q: Can I use this in production?

 Yes.
-It’s being used by multiple companies in production today.
+It’s being used by thousands of companies in production today.

 Q: Are you actively supporting vacuum?